jeffylau50/ExploreAmericaWebsite/README.md

 ### Sign in and Register Methods

-1. Built in Email/ Username/ Password LogIn system
+1. Built in Email/ Username/ Password Login system

 ### Icon and Display Name Feature